 Gentle ionisation is essential for large molecules (like peptides).
 We often prepare peptides in solution so we need to move them from liquid to the gas phase for mass spectrometry.
 Without ionisation liquids and mass spectrometers are not compatible.

-With a continous supply of liquid, say from a chromatogtaphy system, something more like a cone forms.
+With a continuous supply of liquid, say from a chromatography system, something more like a cone forms.

 Reverse phase liquid chromatography